 The main disadvantage of IATROS was the fact that it answered only to direct questions.
 We were able to answer whether there were autopsies of HIV-patients before the illness had been named due to the semantical capabilities of the thesaurus-based search.
-But we did not get easily statistics of the morbidity of all patients. for this we had to classify the patient information and used ICD-9 and (later) ICD-10.
+But we did not easily get statistics of the morbidity of all patients.
+For this we had to classify the patient information and used ICD-9 and (later) ICD-10.

-Automated classification of patient data containing much dictated free text (e.g. dissection reports) is a challenge.
-Of course the thesaurus, which knows every dictated word1, is of great help.
+Automated classification of patient data containing a lot of dictated free text (e.g. dissection reports) is a challenge.
+Of course the thesaurus, which knows every dictated word, is of great help.
 But you need to analyse rules.
 E.G. an aortic valve defect has an ICD-Code, a mitral valve defect another, but if both occur in the same patient at the same time, there is a third code for the combined vitium.

-Xmed is a powerful system developed by two talented computer scientists[13][14].
+Xmed is a powerful system developed by two talented computer scientists [22][23].
 Xmed has many capabilities:

 - 1. It translates dictated German text into standardized German text.
-Standardized means - use of preferred terms only (thesaurus based) - isolation of medical facts (using conjunction-bound rules) - normalisation of the grammar of the isolated facts ((using grammar and POS rules) - 2. analysis of the relations of medical facts to each other identifying - lokal relations (above, under, frontal, dorsal, ...) - time relations (same time, before, after) - causal relations (due to, causing) - intentional realtions (to care for, to prevent)
+Standardized means - use of preferred terms only (thesaurus based) - isolation of medical facts (using conjunction-bound rules) - normalisation of the grammar of the isolated facts (using grammar and POS rules) - 2.
+Analysis of the relations of medical facts to each other identifying - local relations (above, under, frontal, dorsal, ...) - time relations (same time, before, after) - causal relations (due to, causing)

-1see above chapter 5.2 on page 21
+$^{1}$ see above chapter 5.2 on page 21